leopereiras/Numerical-methods-to-advection-equation/README.md

 - Lax-Wendroff
 - Beam-Warmimg

-The objective is to use the finite volume method to solve the advection-diffusion equation.
+> The objective is to use the finite volume method to solve the advection-diffusion equation.

+## How to use

+> Modify the desired parameter in the "novaEntradaDados" file and run the "main" file.

+> Comment on the methods you will not run.
+(If you run more than one method at the same time, it will result in an error)